Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 #### Front-End, Back-End, Engine

 Regarding GUI apps, developers will often refer to "front-end" vs. "back-end" code.
-The exact meaning of these can vary depending on the field; in this manual, * front-end*  refers to any code that produces an object the user can see on screen, meaning the actual GUI. *back-end*, then, is anything that is not *front-end*.
+The exact meaning of these can vary depending on the field; in this manual, *front-end*  refers to any code that produces an object the user can see on screen, meaning the actual GUI. *back-end*, then, is anything that is not *front-end*.

 An *engine* is a programming library that allows developers to create the *front-end*.
-For this package, mousetrap is an *engine* for your (the readers) code.
+For this package, mousetrap is an *engine* for your (the readers) app.

 #### Rendering, Frames

-In our `main.jl` above, mousetrap created a window and showed it to us on our physical screen.
+In our `main.jl` above, mousetrap created a window and presented it on the physical screen.
 This process of drawing graphics to the screen is also called *rendering*.

 Each screen updates at a set frequency, for example 60hz, which means a new image is drawn to the screen every 1/60th of a second.
 Each of these drawing steps is called a *frame*.
-This is why we often refer to the speed at which an app updates as *frames-per-second* (fps), the number of times a new frame is drawn to the screen - per second.
+This is why we often refer to the speed at which a graphical app updates as *frames-per-second* (fps), the number of times a new frame is drawn to the screen - per second.

 In mousetrap, fps is tied to  the monitors refresh rate.
 If the user's monitor updates at 120Hz, mousetrap will attempt to draw a new image 120 times per second.
 Depending on the user's machine, this could be too costly performance-wise, which is why mousetrap features a "lazy" rendering process.
 An area on screen will only be updated if it needs to be.
 For example, in the `main.jl` above, the label `"Hello World!"` will only be drawn once.
-Because it is static (it stays the same) there is no need to redraw it every frame, because nothing has changed.
+Because it is static (it stays the same and does not move) there is no need to redraw it every frame.

 This is in opposition to how many video games work.
 Usually, in video game engines, each frame will make it such that the entire screen is re-drawn every time.
 This difference is important to realize.